ECommerce Funding: Which Option is Right For You?

 Crowdfunding, on the other hand, simply relies on the strength of your business idea.
 While many small investors giving you money might seem like it would never amount to enough, successful campaigns have shown that even tiny investments can really add up.

 That being said, crowdfunding does take some work to get off the ground.
 Unless you already have a strong community built around your business, you will need to work hard to get the word out.
 You might need to invest in marketing just to get eyes on your project, and most people won’t invest.

 You need something unique about your business in order to succeed with crowdfunding.
 If you are just another eCommerce shop solely based around profit, no one will want to fund your idea.
 That means that this funding path only works well for businesses that have something exciting about them.
 Businesses with great copywriters can also put a spin on an otherwise mundane concept and succeed.

 Most crowdfunding sites let you decide whether or not you want to give equity to those who invest.
 If you want to retain complete ownership of your brand, you can hand out rewards to those who invest instead.

 The pros and cons of a crowdfunding approach are pretty straightforward:

-Revenue-based funding is another type of funding available to eCommerce businesses.
+Revenue-based financing is another type of funding available to eCommerce businesses.
 Much like a merchant cash advance, a revenue based funding (RBF) loan is repaid with a portion of the money that a business makes.
 However, rather than a bit of every single sale being funneled into repaying the loan, RBF loans collect at the end of every month.

 This might sound a little intimidating.
 If you are supposed to pay back a portion of your loan every month using your business revenue, doesn’t that put you at the mercy of your business performance?
 What if you have an absolutely terrible month and can’t repay the RBF loan?